Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is about the transformation between **Manhattan Distanc** and **Chebyshev Distance**

+## OJ5 Divide and Conquer: Peano curve and Segment Tree

+The question A is about the Peano curve, which is the advanced level of Hilbert curve, quite interesting.

+The question B is the application of segment Tree, which is quite useful in updating the interval value and finding the sum of a given interval in $O(nlogn)$

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.